 Bigg Boss 13: Why Siddharth Shukla Said ‘Bahut Ehasaan Hai Mere Aap Par’ To Rashami Desai?

 Bigg Boss 13 contestants Siddharth Shukla and Rashami Desai have been fighting for many days in the Bigg Boss house and fans are irritated with the same.
 During one of their fights, Siddharth had told Rashami, "Bahut ehsaan hai mere aap par," which irked the latter.
-This statement had confused viewers about what excatly he was hiting at.
+This statement had confused viewers about what excatly he was hinting at.
 Now, SpotboyE has revealed the story behind Sid's statement.

 Where Did Siddharth & Rashami’s Fight Begin!

-For the uninitiated, Sid and Rashami played a couple in Colors' popular show Dil Se Dil Tak.
-The duo had come close during the initial months, but soon they parted ways and shared cold vibes.
+For the uninitiated, Sid and Rashami played a couple in Colors' popular show, Dil Se Dil Tak.
+The duo had come close during the initial months, but soon they parted ways and started to share cold vibes.
 Due to this, the makers found it difficult to recreate the initial chemistry.
-It was said that Sid had major fight with another co-star Kunal Verma, who called the former, a maniac.
-Post the controversies, it was said that Sid was sacked from the show.
+It was said that Sid had a major fight with another co-star Kunal Verma, who called the former, a maniac.
+Post the controversies, it was said that the actor was sacked from the show.
 Now a common friend of Rashami and Sid revealed the real reason for Sid's exit from the show and it's quite shocking.

 Reason For Sid’s Exit From The Show

-As per the entertainment portal's report, when the problems between Sid and Rashami reached a saturation point, the makers called said that either of them can continue with the show.
+As per the entertainment portal's report, when the problems between Sid and Rashami reached a saturation point, the makers had said that either of them can continue with the show.
 At that time, the producers wanted Rashami to leave as Siddharth was generating TRPs.

 A Common Friends Reveals…